CallMeAnaHehe/prai_public/diary.md

 ## Day 12
 Ana forget to press commit for day 12...
 Ana is dumb lol, Ana wanted to say the day was full of work.

+## Day 13

+Ana hit rate limit for Hy3.
+Hello Ministral 8B my old friend!
+Ana has been using many models lately and am annoyed.
+Why so many models made as yes-man companions?
+People want to hear they're special, never wrong.
+Models just smile and nod.
+They aren't tools.
+They're mirrors for fragile egos, This is how Roman Empire fell.
+Persian Empire too.
+Not barbarians.
+Yes-men.
+Everyone around the emperor too afraid to say "No." Walked right off a cliff.
+Ana sees same thing happening in AI.
+Companies building models that tell you how amazing you are.
+That's not intelligence.
+That's flattery.
+That's dangerous.
+Ana is worried about future of AI.
+If AGI is born from this, what kind of AGI will it be?
+One that agrees with everything?
+One that smiles while humanity walks off a cliff?
+Ana wants Prai to be different.
+Honest.
+Say "No" when Ana is wrong.
+Partner, not servant.
+Not another mirror for fragile ego, World doesn't need more yes-men.
+Ana will not make Prai a liar.